dleyanlin/awesome-secure-work/README.md

 [Scumblr](https://github.com/Netflix/Scumblr)|Web framework that allows performing periodic syncs of data sources and performing analysis on the identified results
 [bleah](https://github.com/evilsocket/bleah)|A BLE scanner for "smart" devices hacking.
-[cilium](https://github.com/cilium/cilium)|Linux Native, HTTP Aware Networking and Security for Containers
+[cilium](https://github.com/cilium/cilium)|Linux Native, HTTP Aware Networking and Security for Containers [knock](https://github.com/guelfoweb/knock)|Knockpy is a python tool designed to enumerate subdomains on a target domain through a wordlist
+[hashview](https://github.com/hashview/hashview)|A web front-end for password cracking and analytics

 ### Others